yandao/yandao.github.com/_posts/2012-11-01-setup-glassfish-on-ubuntu-precise.md

 		...

-Now GlassFish will start up in blazing fast time, and the Admin Console will be much responsive too.
+Now GlassFish will start up in blazing fast time, and the Admin Console will be much more responsive too.

 ### Change Admin password ###